erickhiu/eecs376-tutoring/book/algorithms/asymp-pair/asymptotic-pairs.md

 ## 💬 Students' Feedback
   _These feedbacks are collected from my midterm/final teaching evaluation, on "which classroom activity was your favorite or most helpful and why?"_

-  - "D1: Asymptotic Pairs was the most helpful for homework".
+  - "D1: Asymptotic Pairs was the most helpful for homework."

 ## 📝 Eric's Notes
 - I first ran this activity in Winter 2025.
 I was fortunate to have an active and engaged group of students, which made the session lively and interactive.